plugins

 Update

-remoteclaw plugins update <id>remoteclaw plugins update --allremoteclaw plugins update <id> --dry-runUpdates only apply to plugins installed from npm (tracked in plugins.installs).
+remoteclaw plugins update <id-or-npm-spec>remoteclaw plugins update --allremoteclaw plugins update <id-or-npm-spec> --dry-runremoteclaw plugins update @remoteclaw/voice-call@betaUpdates apply to tracked installs in plugins.installs and tracked hook-pack

 When a stored integrity hash exists and the fetched artifact hash changes,